 Napier Prison is the oldest penal complex in New Zealand, having opened in 1862.
 The Prison

-its present state and used as a backpackers.
-Currently Napier Prison is open to the public for both
+its present state and used as a backpackers for 8 years.
+Currently, Napier Prison is open to the public for

 The prison has had many former uses besides housing criminals, such as a psychiatric unit, a

-lighthouse, a meeting venue for Alcoholics Anonynous and a set for television series.
+lighthouse, a meeting venue for Alcoholics Anonymous and a set for television series.

 Napier Prison housed such inmates as Te Koote, Terry Clark, John Yelash, Makoare Te Waata,